 – I would.

 First.
-As a disclaimer, I don’t often do two at least two sets of calculations, PNG Kina, US Dollars and one other depending on whether I am exporting or importing.
-One of the earliest lessons I learnt was to think in terms of US dollars because most of the free-market world (unfortunately) are hedged on to the US Dollar (think of commodity prices or goods on Alibaba, Amazon, Ebay)
+I find it useful to jump back and forth between currencies,l – PNG Kina, US Dollar and one other, depending on whether I am trading internationally.
+One of the earliest lessons I learnt was to think in terms of US Dollars because most of the free-market world (unfortunately) tie their currencies to the US Dollar (think of commodity prices).

 But, noken bisi lo disla hap tok.
 Em olsem mi laik stretim tasol olsem I will be jumping between USD and PGK indiscriminately.

-But if you want to find out, I highly recommend BSP Visa Debit for the startup.
-Westpac (not sure about ANZ) have similar financial technology facilities, but in terms of ease of service, I wouldn’t go past BSP for their Visa Debit facility.
+I highly recommend BSP Visa Debit for the startup.
+Westpac and ANZ have similar facilities, but in terms of ease of service, I would recommend BSP for their Visa Debit facility.

-Last, before you read on, I assume that you have registered your business with the PNG Investment Promotion Authority (K400-K600).
-If you have satisfied my second disclaimer, you should be able to register a business name and business online.
-After 2-3 weeks when you get all your documents in order and are registered, you should go get it registered with the IRC so you can pay your taxes like a proud Papua New Guinean.
+When you get all your documents in order and are registered, you should go to the IRC to sign up so you can pay your taxes like a proud Papua New Guinean.

-It all started after a conversation with a friend over Facebook earlier this year, she asked me to send her a business profile the following week.
+It all started after a conversation with a friend on Facebook earlier this year where she asked me to send her a business profile the following week.

 I was in Lae and she was in Port Moresby, so between my own unpreparedness, the looming opportunity, and the mountainous logistical challenge of getting the documents to her the following week, mi ting osem maski em bai hat yah.

-My aunty, who I was living with at the time, a small business owner herself, with a tonne of hustle, caught heed of my dilemma and told me to think it through carefully, advising me that I didn’t need to submit a physical copy to my friend.
-An electronic copy would suffice.
+My aunty, who I was living with at the time, a small business owner herself, with a tonne of hustle, caught on to my dilemma and told me to think it through carefully, advising me that I didn’t need to submit a physical copy to my friend.
+An electronic copy would be enough.

-But an email only meant that I needed to flesh out a document that looked presentable and had to be a representation of what I was trying to emulate – a logo being key to that.
+But an email only meant that I needed to flesh out a document that looked presentable and had to be a representation of my hustle – a logo, being key to that.

-I topped up a K6 night-pass and went to go to work that night after the house had gone to sleep.
+I purchased a K6 Night-Pass on Digicel and decided to go to work that night after the house had gone to sleep.

-I was going to use that 1G of Digicel data to make sure I had a logo and a template to use as the basis for my business profile to her.
+I was going to use that 1.2 Gig of Digicel data to make sure I had a logo and a template to use as the basis for my business profile to her.

-Later that night when everyone had gone to sleep, I went to work on google.
-“Free Logo Services”.
+After midnight, I went to work on Google.
+Searching the terms “Free Logo Services”.
 “Free Business Profile Template”.
 I google and googled then used Youtube to learn and learn.

 I picked up on some key pieces of information and went in search of making it work.